Lamb ribs, rubbed with tasty fennel rub and smoked low and slow for a perfect combination of flavor, aroma, and texture.

 Step 3: Smoke slow and low

-Prepare your smoker for low and slow indirect heat grilling.
+Prepare your smoker for low and slow indirect cooking.
 Place the whole rack of ribs on the grill grate.
-Smoke at 225-250 degrees F for a few hours.
-Cooking time will vary depending on size of the ribs and cooking temperature.
+Smoke lamb ribs at 225-250 degrees F for a few hours.
+Cooking time will vary depending on size of the rib rack and cooking temperature.
 Loosely cover the ribs with aluminum foil.
 Let the lamb rest 5 minutes or so.

 Using a carving board and a sharp knife cut the smoked slab into individual ribs and enjoy.